mgreiler/se-unlocked/Transcripts/EP_30_Ben_Lesh.md

 **Ben:** [00:01:05] Thanks for having me.

 **Michaela:** [00:01:07] Yeah, I'm really glad you're here.
-So Ben, you have been working for some pretty large and precision corporation.
-There's a lot of folks want to work as well.
+So Ben, you have been working for some pretty large and prestigious corporation and a lot of folks want to work as well.
 Do you want to share a little bit with us, how you kickstart your career?
-So can you walk me through  how you started, , and how, hi, you got the first job in, in
+So can you walk me through how you started, , and how, hi, you got the first job in, in engineering.

-**Ben:** [00:01:26] engineering.
+**Ben:** [00:01:26] Okay.
 Okay.
-Okay.
 So, I've been doing this now for a long time.
 It's been almost 23 years.
 And, when I started the, the environment was quite a bit different.
-It was during the first.com boom. and I was, I was actually a print designer, so I had dropped out of art school and I got a job as like a graphic designer doing like brochures and pamphlets and that sort of thing.
+It was during the first dot com boom. and I was, I was actually a print designer, so I had dropped out of art school and I got a job as like a graphic designer doing like brochures and pamphlets and that sort of thing.
 And I helped out a little bit with a website that they